 - a unique blend of striking scenic beauty, endless outdoor recreational opportunities and celebrated heritage.

-The region's ponds and lakes invite both fishermen and fisherwomen to get out and enjoy all Lake Champlain has to offer, Moriah's Bulwagga Bay is a must-fish for anglers.
+The region's ponds and lakes invite both skaters and ice fishermen.
+Known for decades as home to seasonal ice shanty villages, Moriah's Bulwagga Bay is a must-fish for winter anglers.

-The region's attractions and significant historic sites transform for the season too; take trip through Ausable Chasm, or tour the scenic ruins at the Crown Point State Historic Site.
+The region's attractions transform for the season too; try a horse-drawn sleigh ride or snowshoe trip through Ausable Chasm, or ski the trails at the Crown Point State Historic Site.

 There are plenty of diversions inside, too.
-Explore the region's art galleries, and enjoy an Adirondack Coast dining experience, from family friendly fare and fine dining, to home baked bread at the local bakery.
+Explore the region's art galleries and enjoy an Adirondack Coast dining experience - from fine dining by a roaring fire to home baked bread at the local bakery.

-For those who enjoy the region's cultural offerings and festive celebrations, there are a variety of events.
-Catch a play, bird banding, or a battle reenactment.
+For those who enjoy the region's cultural offerings and festive celebrations, there are a variety of winter events.
+Catch a play reading, an historic lecture, or a battle reenactment on snowshoes.

 You can stay in the midst of it all in a cozy B&B or lodge.
 Be sure to check out the available lodging options!